agileproducts/statistics-for-project-management/2-average-distribution.md

 ## Mean and Median

+The most familiar kind of average involves adding a set of numbers together and dividing the result by the size of the set.
+This is the **mean average** - in Excel or Google Sheets this is what the `AVERAGE` function does.

-Imagine running an e-commerce product for which we want to track the average shopping cart size.
+For example imagine running an e-commerce product for which we want to track the average shopping cart size.
 In theory this is quite simple - add up the order value for each transaction in a given period and divide it by the number of transactions:

 ```{.math}
 Transactions: $5, $25, $8, $50, $32, $7, $5, $100, $9, $10, $18, $61, $5, $12, $7, $9, $14, $40, $6, $30